Preventing and Combating Violence Against Women and Domestic Violence (Ratification of Convention) Act 2017

 The Preventing and Combating Violence Against Women and Domestic Violence (Ratification of Convention) Act 2017 (c.
 18) is an act of the Parliament of the United Kingdom.
 The act made provisions for the ratification of the Istanbul Convention and set out a reporting process for the Secretary of State.

+Legislative passage

-It was introduced to Parliament as a private members bill by Eilidh Whiteford and Baroness Gale.
+It was introduced to Parliament as a private member's bill.

+The bill was subject to filibustering by a group of Conservative backbencher MPs including Philip Davies.

 Provisions

 The provisions of the act include: